7wik/7wik.github.io/_posts/2019-9-31-conditional-disentangled-representations.md

   &= E_{(x,y)\sim D(x,y)}[E_{q_{\theta}(z|x,y)}[log[\frac{q_{\theta}(z|x,y)}{q(z)}]+log[\frac{q(z)}{p(z)}]]]\\
   &= I(z;(x,y))+KL(q(z)||p(z))
 \end{align}
-We generally take standard gaussian as p(z), so the representation q(z) gets disentangled because of the weight term.
-To restrict the problem aroused by $$ I(z;(x,y)) $$, we can put a cap on the KL term in this objective with a gradually increasing positive term $$ C_z $$ and modify our objective similar to that of [burgess et al's](https://arxiv.org/pdf/1804.03599.pdf).
+We generally take standard gaussian as $$p(z)$$, so the representation $$q(z)$$ gets disentangled because of the weight term.
+To restrict the problem aroused by $$ I(z;(x,y)) $$, we can put a cap on the $$KL$$ term in this objective with a gradually increasing positive term $$ C_z $$ and modify our objective similar to that of [burgess et al's](https://arxiv.org/pdf/1804.03599.pdf).
 Using an approach like this simply narrows down our intent for learning meaningful representations.
 We expect to learn factors both which are and which are not affected by class-information.
 To solve this problem, we can use the following model, the details of which are explained in the next subsection.
 \begin{figure}[t]
     \centering
     \includegraphics[width=0.7\linewidth]{images/model-1.jpg}